Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 The "bamboo beating" takes place in the town square, "Kamakura Field," where New Year's decorations such as Tenhitsu (calligraphy brushes), Shimenawa (sacred ropes), and pine decorations that were hanging in the center are gathered and made into two piles

-These mountains Matsunio , and preparations are complete with a shimenawa rope stretched between the two Matsunio.
-Afterwards, activities such as pounding rice cakes are carried out, and in the evening, the sound of a conch shell, " bohe, bohe, " echoes through the town.
-This sound is produced by blowing into a kigai, a long wooden instrument made from two connected buckets, and is said to have originated from sake brewing in Rokugo.
+This mountainMatsuni, and a sacred rope is stretched between the two Matsuni mountains to indicate that preparations are complete.
+Afterwards, mochi pounding takes place, and in the evening, a sound like a conch shell, "bohee, bohee," echoes through the town.
+This is the sound produced by blowing into a long wooden instrument called a kigai, which resembles connected barrels, and it is said to have originated from sake brewing in Rokugo.

 This Bohee is the signal for the departure ceremony of the "Takeuchi" (bamboo thumpers), and men from each neighborhood march toward the Kamakura field, carrying long green bamboo poles measuring about 7 to 8 meters